 Development and Characteristics

-According to the “Chronology of Titles” in Harris, ed., “Forget Me Not” Archive, Friendshipʼs Offering first appeared in 1823, for the holiday season of 1823–24, only one year after the very first of the British annuals, Forget Me Not, was published by the firm of Rudolf Ackermann in 1822, for the holiday season of 1822–23 (see Annuals and Other Illustrated Books).
-According to the bibliography of the annuals, Faxon, Literary Annuals, Friendshipʼs Offering kept up annual publication through the volume for 1844 (p.
+The first volume of Friendshipʼs Offering was published with the date 1824, released perhaps in 1823 in time for the holiday season of 1823–24 (“Chronological Index of British and American Literary Annual Titles”, in Harris, Forget Me Not, 280; Harris, ed., “Forget Me Not” Archive).
+Thus, the title appeared only one year after the very first of the British annuals, Forget Me Not (1823), was released by the firm of Rudolf Ackermann in 1822 for the holiday season of 1822–23 (see Annuals and Other Illustrated Books).
+According to a bibliography of the annuals, Literary Annuals by Faxon, Friendshipʼs Offering kept up annual publication through the volume for 1844 (p.
 95).

-Smith, Elder released their first volume of Friendshipʼs Offering “for” 1828, under the editorship of Charles Knight (1791–1873), who was then struggling to establish himself in London publishing.
-Knight was succeeded in the following year by Thomas Pringle—the editor who would later introduce Ruskin to the fashionable world as the author, “J.R.”
-Smith, Elder strikingly improved the annualʼs material appeal, and sales rose, eventually peaking at ten thousand copies per year (by comparison, Forget Me Not in some years achieved twenty thousand).
-The fortunes of Smith, Elder were assured (Bell, “Smith, George Murray (1824–1901)”; Ford, Ackermann, 65).
+Relfeʼs final volume was 1827 (released presumably in late 1826), edited by Hervey and B. E. Pote (“Editors and Publishers of British Literary Annuals, 1823–31”, in Harris, Forget Me Not, 324).
+In 1827, Smith, Elder released their first volume of Friendshipʼs Offering “for” 1828, under the editorship of Charles Knight (1791–1873), the future publisher for the Society for the Diffusion of Useful Knowledge, who was then struggling to establish himself in London publishing.
+Knight was succeeded in the following year by Thomas Pringle, recently returned from disappointed hopes of advancement in South Africa, but gaining recognition as a poet and as an activist in the Anti‐Slavery Society.
+It was Pringle who would later introduce Ruskin to the fashionable literary world as the author, “J.R.”
+Under Smith, Elderʼs custodianship, Friendshipʼs Offering (its subtitle expanded to A Literary Album, and Christmas and New Yearʼs Present) improved strikingly in its material appeal.
+Sales rose, eventually peaking at ten thousand copies per year, assuring the fortunes of Smith, Elder as a publisher.
+(By comparison, Ackermannʼs Forget Me Not in some years achieved twenty thousand.)
+See Bell, “Smith, George Murray (1824–1901)”; Ford, Ackermann, 65.

 The success of Smith, Elderʼs venture appears to have hinged on a striking physical presentation of binding and printing and on the appeal of the illustrations.
-The first issue of Friendshipʼs Offering under the new proprietorship received a complementary notice in The Mirror of Literature, Amusement, and Instruction, the review focusing first on the “exterior, which is somewhat novel in taste, . . . by substituting for the usual paper covering [i.e., like the printed paper boards covering the Forget Me Not], an elegantly embossed leather binding.
+The first volume of Friendshipʼs Offering under the new proprietorship received a complimentary notice in The Mirror of Literature, Amusement, and Instruction, the review focusing first on the “exterior, which is somewhat novel in taste, . . . by substituting for the usual paper covering [i.e., like the printed paper boards then covering the Forget Me Not], an elegantly embossed leather binding.
 This is altogether an improvement on the original plan, since the slight coverings of silk or paper is scarcely safe out of the drawing‐room or boudoir, and some of the contributions to the ‘annuals’ entitle them to a higher stand” (“Spirit of ‘The Annuals’ for 1828”, 418).
-The binding of Friendshipʼs Offering featured an arabesque design that was blind embossed into the full surface of the dark leather cover, with a lyre design blocked in gilt in the center of the front cover.
+By the “original plan”, the writer refers apparently to the binding used by Relfe, which consisted of glazed paper boards, printed with a decorative and typographic cover, in imitation of the binding for the Forget Me Not (the latter already moving to silk; see Harris, Forget Me Not, 133).
+The new binding of Friendshipʼs Offering featured an arabesque design that was blind embossed into the full surface of the dark leather cover, with a lyre design blocked in gilt in the center of the front cover.
 As Eleanore Jamieson remarks in “The Binding Styles of the Gift Books and Annuals”, the arabesque pattern was regarded as a revival style hearkening to the early book, and the style was associated with Continental models (p.
 11; and see Annuals and Other Illustrated Books).

 The annuals dueled to be judged by their covers, the Ackermann firmʼs Forget Me Not having set an initial standard with its printed and glazed paper boards, cloth spine, and slipcase, later replaced by a silk cover (Ford, Ackermann, 65).
-Innovation and extravagance—or at least the appearance of extravagance—in bindings and engraved front matter became characteristic of annuals, which used this immediate source of appeal to compete in a crowded market (see Faxon, Literary Annuals, xiv–xvi).
-Perhaps the Mirror of Literature was also commenting on the sturdier content, and not just the cover, of Friendshipʼs Offering, in suggesting that embossed leather would hold up outside the boudoir.
+Innovation and extravagance—or at least the appearance of extravagance—in bindings and engraved or lithographed front matter became characteristic of annuals, which used this immediate source of appeal to compete in a crowded market (see Faxon, Literary Annuals, xiv–xvi).
+Mechanization brought these material appeals within reach of the ordinary consumer; and mass-produced fancy bindings in particular shifted traditional division of labor, since publishers took on this burden, which conventionally was borne by the consumer.
+Harris also speculates that the annualsʼ elaborately embossed leather covers echoed the only other expensively bound stock that retailers typically offered over the counter (as opposed to cheap temporary bindings, to be replaced by the consumer)—prayer books and bibles—and therefore these “gospel‐like bindings” may have been meant “to convince the reading public of the wholesome value of the literature and engravings within” (Forget Me Not, 131, 133–34).
+Perhaps the Mirror of Literatureʼs comment that the sturdier cover of Friendshipʼs Offering matched its more substantial content inside, capable of subsisting beyond the boudoir, gestured at an audience that included, not just male readers, but the entire family gathered in the parlor.

 The other notable source of Smith, Elderʼs success, the quality of illustration, was the special care of one partner in the young firm, Alexander Elder (1790–1876).
 According to Huxley, House of Smith Elder, Elder was interested in art, and aspired to produce elegantly illustrated publications (p.
 10).
 Illustration was key to the popularity of the annuals, as Elder would have realized from the precedent set by Ackermannʼs success.
 The first issue of Forget Me Not had featured a series of emblematic treatments of the twelve months, rendered in copper etching, along with verses by William Combe (1742–1823).
 Combe was well known as the author of The Tour of Doctor Syntax, in Search of the Picturesque (1812, 1820, 1821), a spoof illustrated by Thomas Rowlandson (1757–1827).
 This illustrated work ranked among the Ackermann firmʼs greatest best‐sellers (Ford, Ackermann, 52–60); and by employing Combe along with an illustrator on the new publication, Rudolph Ackermann was probably striving to maintain this popularity.